Snapshot of the Colombia Marriage Visa in 2026

 -

-Request your criminal background check early – If required, your background check must be recent (typically issued within the last three to six months), apostilled, and translated into Spanish.
+Request your criminal background check early – Your background check must be recent (issued within the last 90 days), apostilled, and translated into Spanish.

 -